Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds: Experiments and Discussions

 Table \ref{tab:Regret} reports the estimated regrets of the three algorithms under different combinations of $m$ and $n.$ The estimation is based on $200$ simulation trials and in each simulation trial, a problem instance ($a_{ij}$'s and $r_j$'s) is generated from the corresponding model.
 While solving the stochastic program in Algorithm \ref{alg:Distribution}, we use an SAA scheme with $10^6$ samples.
 We have the following observations based on the experiment results.
 First, Table \ref{tab:Regret} shows that Algorithm \ref{alg:HDLA} performs uniformly better than Algorithm \ref{alg:Distribution} and Algorithm \ref{alg:IDLA}.
 Importantly, Algorithm \ref{alg:HDLA} also excels in the models of Random Input II and Permutation where the assumptions for theoretical analysis are violated.
-In particular, the random permutation problem instance is used in \cite{agrawal2014dynamic} to establish the necessary condition on the constraint capacity and thus can be viewed as one of the most challenging OLP problems.
+In particular, the random permutation problem instance is used in \cite{agrawal2014dynamic} to establish the necessary condition on the constraint capacity and can thus be viewed as one of the most challenging OLP problems.
 As far as we know, Algorithm \ref{alg:HDLA} is the first algorithm that employs the action-history-dependent mechanism in a generic OLP setting.
-In this regard, Algorithm \ref{alg:Distribution} and Algorithm \ref{alg:IDLA} well represent the conventional algorithms and the experiments so as to demonstrate the effectiveness of the action-history-dependent design.
+In this regard, Algorithm \ref{alg:Distribution} and Algorithm \ref{alg:IDLA} stand for typical algorithms in OLP literature \citep{molinaro2013geometry,agrawal2014dynamic, gupta2014experts,devanur2019near}, and the experiments demonstrate the effectiveness of the action-history-dependent design compared with these works.
 Besides, the advantage of Algorithm \ref{alg:HDLA} becomes smaller as the ratio $m/n$ goes up.
 This can be explained by the fact that the dual convergence rate is of order $\sqrt{m/n}$ and therefore a dual-based algorithm like Algorithm \ref{alg:HDLA} would be more effective in a large-$n$ and small-$m$ regime.

 To illustrate how the regret scales with $n$, we fix $m=4$ and run the experiments for different $n(=25,50,100,250,500,1000,2000)$.
 The results are presented in Figure \ref{fig:Regret}, where the curves are plotted by connecting the sample points.
 For the left panel, the curves verify the regret results in Theorem \ref{Algo3}, \ref{Algo1} and \ref{Algo2}.
 Meanwhile, the right panel looks interesting in that the regrets of Algorithm \ref{alg:Distribution} and \ref{alg:IDLA} scale linearly with $n$ while the regret of Algorithm \ref{alg:HDLA} is $O(1)$ (a horizontal line can be fitted).
 This phenomenon is potentially caused by the deterministic assignment of $r_j$'s in the Random Input II model.